jtkitchen/JKitchen_Portfolio/pytest17/README.md

 The GUI allows for several customizations in error-checking, but the most common is ignoring general spelling mistakes, such as capitalization errors or missing/blank lines.

 This project helped me develop a sense of scale of projects when the task is larger than a simple concept.
-The importance of good habits, such as useful comments, constant commits to a version control system, and general communication between the leader and team members, was evident when they were missing.
+The importance of good habits, such as useful comments, constant commits to a version control system, and general communication between the leader and team members, was evident- especially when they were missing.
 Even though this is a relatively small project, having someone person hacking together a temporary fix without any references or explanations can cause long delays in trying to figure out what they did in the future.
+However, when code is done properly, it becomes easy to follow the logic of others' work if needed.

-This program was completed in NetBeans, and the GIF below shows a very brief use of this program: a sample .pytest Text file used as the template, a run of the test and the list of results, and the two python programs that were being run a compared to in the template.
+This program was completed in NetBeans IDE, and the GIF below shows a very brief use of this program: a sample .pytest Text file used as the template, a run of the test and the list of results, and the two python programs that were being run a compared to in the template.

 <br>